goetas/twital/doc/tags/capture.rst

 ``capture``
 ===========

-This attribute act as ``set`` tag and allows to 'capture' chunks of text into a variable:
+This attribute acts as a ``set`` tag and allows to 'capture' chunks of text into a variable:

 .. code-block:: xml+jinja